getinstancemz/shelley/README.md

 # Shelley
-A PHP OpenAI client designed to be run from the command line
+A PHP OpenAI chat client designed to be run from the command line

 ## Requirements
 * PHP 8.1 or greater